Who are the top 5 Democratic candidates with the best chance to beat Donald Trump in 2020?

 The president also possesses many intangibles, including an ability to damage opponents, dismantle them and change public perceptions of foes.
 If he is successful in doing so, he can let the air out of a candidate’s campaign if they become associated with a buzzword or insult he has lobbed at them.
 His “base” of voters is also extremely loyal to him, which will lock-in guaranteed and enthusiastic votes on election day.

-We predict if Trump were to win again, it would be by another thin margin, and require improbable victories in Florida, Ohio, Michigan, Pennsylvania and Iowa yet again.
+We predict if Trump were to win again, it would be by another thin margin, may require improbable victories in Ohio, Michigan, Pennsylvania and Iowa yet again.

 I hope you’ve enjoyed this assessment of the 2020 election.
 If you disagree or have an opinion, be sure to leave a comment.